hatchet/hatchet/docs/query_lang.rst

    or_query = OrQuery(query1, query2, query3)
    filtered_gf = gf.filter(or_query)

+:code:`OrQuery` objects can also be created from two (and only two) subqueries using the binary OR operator (:code:`|`).

 :code:`UnionQuery` is also provided as an alias (i.e., renaming) of :code:`OrQuery`.
 The two can be used interchangably.

 XorQuery
 ~~~~~~~~

 The :code:`XorQuery` class can be used to perform two or more subqueries and compute the symmetric difference (set theory equivalent to XOR) of all the returned lists of matched nodes.
-To create an :code:`XorQuery`, simply create your subqueries (which can be high-level, low-level, or compound), and pass them to the :code:`XorQuery` constructor.
+To create an :code:`XorQuery`, simply create your subqueries (which can be of any type), and pass them to the :code:`XorQuery` constructor.
 The following code can be used as a template for creating an :code:`XorQuery`.

 .. code-block:: python